 Nursing Shared Governance Councils

-The Professional Staff Nurse Council (PSNC) is part of the framework for shared governance within Memorial Hermann The Woodlands Hospital, which is an organizational innovation that allows nurses and healthcare professionals to have input into their practice and extends their influence into administrative areas previously controlled only by clinical leaders.
+The Professional Staff Nurse Council (PSNC) is part of the framework for shared governance within Memorial Hermann The Woodlands, which is an organizational innovation that allows nurses and healthcare professionals to have input into their practice and extends their influence into administrative areas previously controlled only by clinical leaders.

 It provides an evidence-based framework whereby clinical staff and leaders can work collaboratively to develop nursing and multi-professional care and where clinical staff are empowered to participate in the decision making process.